WordPress Certified Editor (WCE) Certification

 - Recognize the risks of plagiarism and learn how to avoid it.

-- Understand the importance of permalinks, shortcodes, and HTML code in pages and posts.
+- Understand the importance of permalinks, shortcodes, CSS and HTML code in pages and posts.

 - Edit the HTML code of posts or pages to customize their functionality or appearance.

 - Edit the CSS code of posts or pages to customize their appearance.